- Luther College, B.A. (1979)

 I like to think of myself as a parish pastor at heart.
 I spent almost ten years (1984-93) as a pastor at Cross of Glory Lutheran Church in Brooklyn Center, Minnesota.
 It was a rich experience, full of struggle and joy.
 Even today as a teacher I try to keep one eye on the parish pastor or lay leader when I talk about the Reformation or a theological topic.
 One of my favorite things to do is to visit congregations and lead adult forums.
 I do not want my scholarship to be divorced from the “real world” of the parish.

 I retired in 2020 after twenty-five years of teaching at Augsburg University.
 That also was a good experience.
 I learned much from my Auggie students and colleagues.
-Following my “retirement” I was offered a full-time postion in Reformation history and theology at Luther Seminary.
+Following my “retirement” I was offered a full-time position in Reformation history and theology at Luther Seminary.
 My academic interests are in Reformation sacramental theology and Luther’s doctrine of vocation in particular.
 I look forward to introducing my students to the crazy idea that Luther picked up from Paul: God’s love for the unlovable.

 Partial List of Speaking topics: